i5ar/ifollowers/README.md

 # Use

 Save the script [*ifollowers.py*](https://github.com/i5ar/ifollowers/blob/master/ifollowers.py) and the module [*ioauth.py*](https://github.com/i5ar/ifollowers/blob/master/ioauth.py) in the same directory, then run the script.
-It will list and save all your **Current followers** so next time you are going to run the script (wait al least 15 minutes) it will be able to list:
+It will list and save all your **Current followers** so next time you are going to run the script it will be able to list:
 - **Previous followers**;
 - **New followers**;
 - **Unfollowers**.